erincameron11/erincameron11.github.io/_posts/2025-01-29-tps-dispatch.md

 ---

 A comprehensive data visualization project analyzing Toronto Paramedic Services (TPS) dispatches in 2010, with insights into response patterns relative to the city’s population distribution.
-Paramedic Incident data obtained from [The City of Toronto's Open Dataset site](https://open.toronto.ca/dataset/paramedic-services-incident-data/ "Toronto Open Data")
+Paramedic Incident data obtained from the City of Toronto's [Open Data](https://open.toronto.ca/dataset/paramedic-services-incident-data/ "Toronto Open Data") site.

 ### Introduction
 Emergency Medical Services (EMS) are a crucial part of urban infrastructure, ensuring that critical care reaches those in need as fast as possible.
 In this analysis, I explore Toronto Paramedic Services (TPS) dispatch data to understand where ambulances are most frequently deployed, and whether patterns emerge based on location and time.